Accio/accio.github.io/_posts/2020-05-19-numpy-pandas-axis.md

 the two.
 I am not sure whether I am the only one who easily mixes up `axis` in Python and `MARGIN` in R. Therefore, I document the differences here, with the hope that at least I can remind myself when I am confused again.

+In `panda`, one can use `axis="rows"` or `axis="index"` to calculate mean values of each column, equal to `colMeans` in R. We say that we get `mean along rows` or `mean along index` in Python, and `mean of columns` in R.

+Alternately, one uses `axis="columns"` to calculate mean values of each row, equal to `rowMeans` in R. We say that we get `mean along columns` in Python, and `mean of rows` in R. I thank Iakov Davydov to point out these possibilities.